plnguyen2908/TipDistanceModel/README.md

 To run the file:
 - open the terminal of the folder that contains your dataset
-- run python read.py <dataset> if you are on window
+- run python read.py [dataset in parquet form] if you are on window
-- run python3 read.py <dataset> if you are on mac
+- run python3 read.py [dataset in parquet form] if you are on mac